krabberod/UNIS_AB332_2023/cutadapt/README.md

 - Script for running cutadapt on the HPC cluster Saga
 - The main script is called "cutadapt_paired_primertags.sh"
 - It reads the *batch_file.tx* which can contain multiple sequencing runs and their correpsonding primer pairs with tags
+- The scripts processes sense and anti-sense separately

 Content of **batch_file.txt**